Meet Your R.H.M.A. Staff

 Though he still loved teaching, Michael always thought of having his own music school some day.
 This would involve a fresh new approach to teaching and inspiring students with the latest technology available.
 Incorporating recording, and a rehearsal space where students could play together as a band.
 Thus Red House was born in November of 2009.

-In addition to teaching, and running Red House, Michael plays and records with Canadian music stalwarts, The Lowest of The Low, The New Mendicants featuring Joe Pernice (Scud Mountain Boys, Pernice Brothers), Norman Blake (Teenage Fanclub), and Mike Belitsky (The Sadies, Neko Case, The Good Brothers) as well as The Mick McKenzie Band, and Big Beat Corporation with Mark Holmes (Platinum Blonde) and session drummer Justin Kadis (Platinum Blonde, Yoko Casionos, The Mean, ).
+In addition to teaching, and running Red House, Michael plays and records with Canadian music stalwarts, The Lowest of The Low, The New Mendicants featuring Joe Pernice (Scud Mountain Boys, Pernice Brothers), Norman Blake (Teenage Fanclub), and Mike Belitsky (The Sadies, Neko Case, The Good Brothers) as well as The Mick McKenzie Band, and Big Beat Corporation with Mark Holmes (Platinum Blonde) and session drummer Justin Kadis (Platinum Blonde, Yoko Casionos, The Mean).

 al-cross-bw